Uploading Content to the Marketplace

 -

-On the Publish page, you can review all the details of your component entered so far and edit as necessary using the Edit button in each section before clicking Publish Content.
+On the Preview page, you can review all the details of your component entered so far, and edit as necessary using the Back to Edit button.
+Once done, click Publish Content.